ccallahan45/CallahanMankin_ENSOEconomics/README.md

 - The **Berkeley Earth** surface temperature data are available [here](https://berkeleyearth.org/data/).
 Our analysis uses the combined monthly land and ocean dataset at a 1-degree resolution.

 - The **GPCC** precipitation data are available [here](https://psl.noaa.gov/data/gridded/data.gpcc.html).
-Our analysis the "v2020" monthly total precipitation data.
+Our analysis uses the "v2020" monthly total precipitation data.

 - **CMIP6 temperature, precipitation, and SST** data are generally available from the [Earth System Grid Federation](https://esgf-node.llnl.gov/search/cmip6/).
 Our analysis uses monthly temperature ("tas_Amon"), daily precip ("pr_day"), and monthly SST ("tos_Omon") data from as many models as were available in ~fall 2021 for SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5.
 Tables S3-S6 in the Supplementary Information show the models we use, along with the number of realizations from each model.